rbeer/iwdsync-docker/README.md

 # or use ./manage
 ./manage mkcert iwdlive.dev
 ```

+You can use any other way to generate your cert/key pair.
+Just copy both .pem
+files somewhere into `./www/ssl/` and reference them in your host config.

 The server is already set up for `iwdlive.dev`.
 The next section describes how
 to add new domains.